For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 In many cases, the most useful place to start is by identifying where friction is actually coming from before trying to fix everything broadly.

-That is exactly what a Clarity Block is designed to do.
+That is exactly what a Clarity Block does.

 Related reading